 However, if you ask true coffee snobs, they are usually very fond of acidity.

-Personally, I think a piquant acidity balances a sweet cup coffee, but if that’s not your style I don’t hold any grudges.
+Personally, I think a sparkling acidity adds character to the cup, but if that’s not your style I don’t hold any grudges.

-In this article, I’ll explain exactly what you should be looking for if you want to find the best low acid coffee beans that still offer flavor.
+In this article, I’ll explain exactly what you should be looking for if you want to find the best low acid coffee beans.

 Is coffee acidic?

-Coffee, in general, is an acidic beverage with a Ph level of around 5.
-However, soda and orange scores around Ph 3, so comparatively it’s not that acidic.
+Coffee, in general, is an acidic beverage with a pH level of around 5.

 Green coffee beans contain acids from nature’s side.
 The most desirable ones are citric and malic acids.
 These compounds make coffee taste like lime and apples as well as a whole range of stone fruits and berries.